ruby-lambik/ruby-lambik-2013/README.md

 ## Schedule

 We have an appointment at 11:00 to visit the Brewery Cantillon, which is close to the "Bruxelles-Midi/Brussel-Zuid" Railway station.
 People can meet up in Ghent (@plexus will be there), or come straight to Brussels.
 The tour takes an hour and a half, including a tasting session.
 After that we grab some lunch in Brussels.

 At 13:30 a minibus will be waiting for us to take us to the "Pajottenland", a beautiful area to the south of Brussels.
 There we will visit a number of old traditional Gueuze bars, each with their own selection of regional beers.
 We aim to back at Bruxelles-Midi around 17:30-18:00.

+Here's a [Map of places we might visit](https://www.google.be/maps/ms?msid=206150340178934752247.0004e08cc3b670392b21e&msa=0) (too many to do them all)

 ## Questions